-In 2013/2014, the administration of NNDR changed following the introduction of a business rates retention scheme which aims to give Councils a greater incentive to grow businesses but also increases the financial risk due to volatility and non-collection of rates.
+In 2013/2014, the administration of NNDR changed with the introduction of a business rates retention scheme which aims to give councils a greater incentive to grow businesses but also increases the financial risk due to volatility and non-collection of rates and the impact of changes and appeals.
 Instead of paying NNDR to the central pool, local authorities retain a proportion of the total collectable rates due.
-In the case of the Borough Council of King's Lynn and West Norfolk the local share is 40% plus retainable renewable energy contributions.
-The remainder is distributed to preceptors and in the case of the Borough Council of King's Lynn and West Norfolk these are Central Government 50% and 10% to the Norfolk Council.
+In 2019/2020 the Borough Council of King's Lynn and West Norfolk participated in a Norfolk-wide pilot of the 75% Business Rate Retention scheme, increasing the local share from 40% to 42.5% plus retainable renewable energy contributions.
+The remainder is distributed to preceptors and for the pilot year the shares are 25% to Central Government and 32.5% to Norfolk County Council.

-The business rates shares payable for 2018/2019 were estimated before the start of the financial year as £21.5 m to Central Government, £4.3m to Norfolk County Council and £20.4m (including Renewable Energy Contributions) to the Borough Council of King's Lynn and West Norfolk.
+The business rates shares payable for 2019/2020 were estimated before the start of the financial year as £11.0m to Central Government, £14.3m to Norfolk County Council and £21.2m (including Renewable Energy Contributions) to the Borough Council of King's Lynn and West Norfolk.

-When the scheme was introduced Central Government set a baseline level for each Council identifying the expected level of retained business rates and a top up or tariff amount to ensure that all authorities receive their baseline amount.
-Tariffs due from authorities payable to Central Government are used to finance the top ups to those authorities who do not achieve their targeted baseline funding.
-In this respect the Borough Council of King's Lynn and West Norfolk has paid a tariff to Central Government in 2018/2019 to the value of £11.0m.
+When the scheme was introduced Central Government set a baseline level for each council identifying the expected level of retained business rates and a top up or tariff amount to ensure that all authorities receive their baseline amount.
+Tariffs due from authorities are payable to Central Government are used to finance the top ups to those authorities who do not achieve their targeted baseline funding, unless the council is part of a Business Rates Pool or Pilot in which case the tariff is paid to the Pool or Pilot lead.
+As the Borough Council of King's Lynn and West Norfolk was part of a Pilot in 2019/2020 a tariff to the value of £11.2m was paid to Norfolk County Council as the lead authority.

-Additional growth above the agreed baseline is split 50% between the Council and either Central Government or a Business rates pool.
-In 2018/2019 the Borough Council of King's Lynn and West Norfolk was part of a Business rates pool with other Norfolk Councils (lead by Norfolk County Council) and paid a contribution of £1.4m.
+Additional growth above the agreed baseline is split between the council and the Business Rates pool/pilot.
+In 2019/2020 the Borough Council of King's Lynn and West Norfolk was part of the 75% Business Rates pilot with other Norfolk Councils (lead by Norfolk County Council).
+Growth of £4.2m above the baseline was achieved and distributed in accordance with the pilot Governance Agreement.

-In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by VOA and hence business rates outstanding as at 31 March 2019.
-As such, authorities are required to make a provision for these amounts.
+In addition to the local management of business rates, authorities are required to make a provision for refunds and losses as a consequence of successful appeals made in respect of rateable values as defined by VOA.
 Appeals are charged and provided for in proportion of the precepting shares.
-The total provision charged to the collection fund for 2018/2019 has been calculated at £5.3m.
+The total provision for 2019/2020 has been calculated at £3.2m.

-For 2018/2019, the total non-domestic rateable value at the year-end is £118.5m (£114.9m in 2017/2018).
-The national multipliers for 2018/2019 were 48.0p for qualifying Small Businesses, and the standard multiplier being 49.3p for all other businesses (46.6p and 47.9p respectively in 2017/2018).
+For 2019/2020, the total non-domestic rateable value at the year-end is £119.3m (£118.5m in 2018/2019).
+The national multipliers for 2019/2020 were 49.1p for qualifying Small Businesses, and a standard multiplier of 50.4p for all other businesses (48.0p and 49.3p respectively in 2018/2019).

 The table below shows the total contribution to the NNDR Pool for the year.

+Contribution to the NNDR Pool 2019/2020

+£'000

+Gross non-domestic rates payable 57,402 58,295

+Less Allowances and other adjustments (10,572) (12,166)

+236

-Contribution to the NNDR Pool 2017/2018 £'000 2018/2019 £'000 Gross non-domestic rates payable Less Allowances and other adjustments 51,622 (10,050) 57,402 (10,572) Net Contribution to NNDR pool 41,572 46,830
+Net Contribution to NNDR pool 46,830 46,365